elasticio/api-docs/source/includes/_quota-usages.md

 }
 ```

-This endpoint allows you to retrieve a workspace usage metrics by its ID.
+This endpoint allows you to retrieve the usage metrics for a workspace by its ID.
 Memory usage is reported as a sum of RAM usage for each second during the specified period for each step.
-CPU usage is reported as an amount of consumed CPU for each step.
+CPU usage is reported as an amount of consumed CPU resource for each step.

 ### HTTP Request